 A key benefit of Office 365 PPM is better resource management capabilities.
 With Office 365 PPM, project managers have greater visibility into their resource needs ahead of time and are able to better plan for scarce resources within their projects.
 In addition, skillsets are better matched up with specific project needs, increasing the efficiency within projects.
 On average, organizations realize a 13% reduction in project labor costs as well as a 16% reduction in the time it takes to allocate resources to projects.
 With a 14% average increase in resource utilization, organizations are able to maximize resource productivity.

 We are not using an Enterprise Project Management Solution because it costs too much to implement and support.
 Our IT department does not have the time to setup and maintain a server for a PPM solution.
 Even if we install a solution we have to incur upgrade costs each time a new version comes out.

 Microsoft Project Online is a SaaS solution that reduces annual maintenance and infrastructure.
 Cloud-based benefits, also include ease of scalability, leveraging Office 365 synergies, and reducing security and compliance concerns.
 Clearly, the ability to leverage synergies with Office 365 is an important benefit for organizations.
 Increased speed of implementation and improved usability and accessibility for the workforce while removing the need and cost for software upgrades were additional benefits.
-The thing that has much value for for project online users is as Microsoft develops new features within the product, they just deploy them in Project Online.
-So, you don’t have to wait years for the next major version upgrade to be released.
+The greatest value for project online users is as Microsoft develops new features within the product, they immediately deploy them in Project Online.
+So you don’t have to wait years for the next major version upgrade to be released.
 You get it if it’s available.